 5. How do I put my knowledge into practise?

-Having collected this basic research about the destination you are going to create content for, you are almost ready to go.
+Having completed basic information gathering on the destination you are going to create content for, you are almost ready to go.
 The last step, and the artist in us would probably say it is the most (and only) important one, is creativity.
 To decide how can meet the client’s needs not only from a theoretical point of view, but impress with a concept, video or design that is different, precise and eye-catching.